pablo-meier/Pablog/posts/2018-12-22-i-don-t-recognize-that.md

 Most tech fighting is people saying true statements about a technology to argue some variation of "I don't yet recognize your what tradeoffs you're making, and I can't imagine why they're valid."
-These are oftenl said with a ton of invective.
+These are often said with a ton of invective.

 I wish we'd stop doing that!
 I also recognize it's hard (you can probably find